denkristoffer/icsfilter/README.md

 To use icsfilter you need to know how to construct regular expressions that target whatever you want to filter.
 Do NOT include the slashes (`/`) that often delimit regular expressions.

 icsfilter accepts two command line options, `--remove` and `--filter`.
-Both can be passed multiple times in the samme command if you want to remove or filter multiple things at once.
+Both can be passed multiple times in the same command if you want to remove or filter multiple things at once.

 `--remove`, `-r` will completely remove all events whose summaries match the regular expression passed to it.